Frama-C API - Interpreted_automata

 mutable vertex_start_of : Cil_types.stmt option;

-mutable vertex_info : info;
+mutable vertex_info : vertex_info;

 mutable vertex_control : vertex control;